A study of dynamical effects in the observed second time-derivative of the spin or orbital frequencies of pulsars: Introduction

 This paper is organized as follows.
-In section \ref{se:der1}, we present the analytical expressions for dynamical contributions of the second derivatives of the frequency with details reported in appendices.
-In section \ref{se:App}, we present some applications of elimination of dynamical effects from the second derivatives of the frequencies.
+In section \ref{se:der1}, we present the analytical expressions for dynamical contributions of the second derivatives of the frequency with details reported in appendices A and B. In section \ref{sec:MCMC}, we present the numerical exploration to understand relative importance of these dynamical terms in case of both synthetic, as well as, real pulsars.
+In section \ref{se:App}, we present some applications of correcting the dynamical effects from the second derivatives of the frequencies.
 In particular, first we discuss the properties of PSR J1024$-$0719, then we investigate how dynamical terms can affect the measured values of braking index and finally we explore the contributions from the dynamical terms in the second derivatives of orbital frequencies.
 Then in section \ref{se:con}, we present the conclusions of our work.
+A comparison between the results using our method and an existing approximate method \citep{liu18} can be found in \ref{appendix:compareLiu}.